grzegorzkoszczal/z3x-recruitment-tasks/README.md

 ```
 python3 main.py X Y
 ```
-Where X is the number of blogs we want to check and Y is number of most common occurences of words/keyphrases.
+Where X is the number of blogs we want to check and Y is number of most common occurences of words and keyphrases.
-Default values are 3 for blogs and 5 for occurences.
+If we ommit the arguments, the default values are 3 for blogs and 5 for occurences.

 #### Using Docker